 Our dedicated monthly Member News provides an update on current projects, key issues impacting the area and promotional opportunities for members.

 The Partnership hosts a series of Member Events throughout the year that provide a platform for members to engage with industry specialist and fellow members from the business community.

-The Partnership’s loyalty scheme, Swipii, allows local workers and residents to access fantastic rewards from Fitzrovia’s independent retailers.
+The Partnership’s loyalty scheme, LoyalFree, allows local workers and residents to access fantastic rewards from Fitzrovia’s vast range of restaurants and retailers.

-If you would like your business to benefit from joining the scheme as a participating merchant business or from FREE Loyalty cards for your staff please contact the team.
+If you would like your business to benefit from joining the scheme as a participating merchant business for free please contact the team.

-To view a full list of participating local businesses and download the App visit enjoyfitzrovia.
+To view a full list of participating local businesses and the range of offers available, and to download the App, visit enjoyfitzrovia.